Key considerations in US government investigations

 A company that proactively conducts an internal investigation will be better situated to navigate a government investigation.
 If the company expends the effort and resources to learn the facts, it can make informed decisions as to how to proceed and what posture to take with the government.

 An internal investigation often opens the door to cooperation.
 In any government investigation, the nature and severity of the penalty will depend in part on whether, and how robustly, the company cooperated in the investigation.
-Whether or not to cooperate is a complex question, but if the company fails to do an internal investigation, the path to cooperation is significantly narrowed.
+Whether or not to cooperate is a complex question, but if the company fails to carry out an internal investigation, the path to cooperation is significantly narrowed.

 In the eyes of the government, internal investigations demonstrate the organisation’s commitment to good corporate governance and a culture of compliance.
 The investigational findings may enable the company to proactively remediate the harm (potentially staving off future inquiries, litigation or reputational harm), while also demonstrating the company’s good faith and diligence to the investigating agency.